jeffreycwitt/hn202/docs/class-1.md

 Hopefully, at this point we might have some ideas about why studying history (which includes studying the Middle Ages) is important.

 Thus at this point, we might begin to ask, what are the "Middle Ages" anyway?
-Why does History include a period known as the "Middle Ages"?
+Why does history include a period known as the "Middle Ages"?

 I hope it is clear that the term "Middle Ages" is itself a modern invention.
 No one living in the time period that we today call the "Middle Ages" would have recognized themselves as living in the Middle Ages.
 As we discussed above, the designation "Middle" tells us more about the people creating the label than it does about the period itself.
 To call a prior age "middle" suggest that the person doing the labelling is living at the "end" or "the last" or even the "culmination".

-It also suggest a desire to "compartmentalize" history and we should reflect a little bit about this desire.
+It also suggests a desire to "compartmentalize" history and we should reflect a little bit about this desire.

 <div class="discussion" markdown="1">